ppkgtmm/ppkgtmm/README.md

 #### Hi there
-Just an ordinary Computer Engineeing student learning everyday
+just an ordinary Computer Engineeing student currently trying something new

 <!--